All Episodes

 I mean, we'll cancel the launches.

-NASA said that uh November 1st will be the launch of uh Space Shuttle Discovery.
+NASA said that November 1st will be the launch of Space Shuttle Discovery.

 You know what's interesting about that?

-November 1st is the day we can all start turning our lights on on the beach.
+November 1st is the day we could all start turning our lights on on the beach.

 That's when turtle season ends.

-So the first short launch moved from wherever it was scheduled to November 1st.
+So the first shuttle launch moved from wherever it was scheduled to November 1st.

-The next one's going up in uh late November.
+The next one's going up in late November.

-Oh, sorry, February 26th, which is two days before.
+Oh, sorry, February 26th, which is two days before turtle light season starts on March the 1st.

 I knew this.

-July 1st, yesterday, of course, the Obamacare Caucasian tax kicked in.
+July 1st yesterday, of course, the Obamacare Caucasian tax kicked in, tanning bids.

-Uh tanning bids, and we've got from Americans for tax reform a list of the tax increases that are headed our way starting in January.
+And we've got from Americans for Tax Reform a list of the tax increases that are headed our way starting in January.

-To every American who's looking for work, I promise you we're gonna keep on doing everything we can.
+I promise you we're going to keep on doing everything we can.

 I'll do everything in my power.